 You have let your feelings out.
 You’ve worked through them.
-This is the hardest part - it’s where moving on truly begins.
-It’s taking action - and no, not revenge.
-Shed the negativity.
+Now comes the hardest part: taking action and shedding the negativity.

-Step 3 may overlap with step 2, as you work through your feelings and move forward.
+Step 3 may overlap with step 2 as you work through your feelings and move forward.
 Healing is complicated.
-It takes many mental health care tactics and time to work through it.
+It takes many different tactics and time to work through it.

 Step 4: Reintegration

 Grow from your experience.
 Learn from it.
 And walk through that door into a new stage of your life.
 Become that new person.
-You are strong.
-You have made it through.
+You are strong, and you have made it through.
 You survived.
 Share your growth.
-Give others the opportunity to learn from it as well.
+Allow others to learn from it as well.

 Trauma can take a slice out of your heart and batter your soul.
 But you can recover.
 You can also take on other important mental health care strategies to continue your road of continued personal growth and development.

 Let those endorphins boost your mood and your confidence.